emetdas/Youtube-code/website/Hero-Design/Organic/README.md

-## Responsive Fruit Delivery Website Using HTML CSS & Javascript
+## Responsive Food Delivery Website Using HTML CSS & Javascript

 ### [⏯ Watch On Youtube](https://youtu.be/aBXRQTDBPY0)